nowsinus/devtiptop/wp-content/plugins/instagram-feed/README.txt

 Don't have time to update your photos on your site?
 Save time and increase efficiency by only posting your photos to Instagram and automatically displaying them on your website.

 **Display Your Content Your Way**
-Customize your Instagram feeds to look exactly the way you want, so that they blend seemlessly into your site or pop out at your visitors!
+Customize your Instagram feeds to look exactly the way you want, so that they blend seamlessly into your site or pop out at your visitors!

 **Keep Your Site Looking Fresh**
 Automatically push your new Instagram content straight to your site to keep it looking fresh and keeping your audience engaged.